PARALOGISM

 * Therefore bronze is a simple body.

-Bronze is not a simple body but an alloy.
-In the minor premise, bronze is said to be a metal because it looks like an authentic metal such as iron, it can be melted and molded, etc. In the major premise, metal is used with its strict meaning.
-Metal is homonymous, and the syllogism actually has four terms; S. Ambiguity.
+But bronze is not a simple body but an alloy.
+In the minor premise, bronze is said to be a metal because it resembles an authentic metal such as iron, it can be melted and formed.
+In the major premise, metal is used in its strict sense.
+However, Metal is homonymous, and the syllogism actually has four terms, see ambiguity.

 — The following paralogism concludes from two negative premises: